mackers345/quartz/content/notes/Civil Engineering MOC/Commercial MOC/Contract.md

 Every contract essentially boils down to three components, and a contract cannot be legally binding without any of them.
 These are:

 - Offer - goods, services, product or money must be offered.
-- Acceptance - a party mu st provide verbal or written acceptance.
+- Acceptance - a party must provide verbal or written acceptance.
 - Monetary Value - an exchange must be present to accept the offer.

 There are a few different easy definitions of contracts, one is "the rules of the game", and another is "the allocation of [[risk]]".
 The choice of which contract is applied to certain work packages entirely depends on the level of risk to be taken on by the Client and the Contractor.
-This can dictate whether a [[notes/Civil Engineering MOC/Commercial MOC/Priced Contract]] or [[Target Cost]] is applied.
+This can dictate whether a [Priced Contract](notes/Civil%20Engineering%20MOC/Commercial%20MOC/Priced%20Contract.md) or [[Target Cost]] is applied.

 The [[NEC3]] contract, with which I have had the most experience, is broken down into the following key sections: